Nikolai-Podkorytov/redesigned-engine/README.md

 Reminder.

-Grade 1 → At least 40 hours have been spent completing the course
+Grade 1 → **At least 40 hours have been spent completing the course**

+The Booking system project → Phase 1 accepted

+PortSwigger →  6 in total

 Grade 2 → At least 50 hours have been spent completing the course

+The Booking system project → Phase 2 accepted

+**PortSwigger →  9 in total**

 Grade 3 → At least 60 hours have been spent completing the course